rp42dev/OpenAi-Assistant/README.md

 2. **Start Conversation:**
    - Upon running, the script will prompt you to enter a message.
-   - Type you and press `Enter` to send it to the OpenAI assistant.
+   - Type your message and press `Enter` to send it to the OpenAI assistant.

 3. **Exit Conversation:**
    - To exit the conversation, type `exit` and press `Enter`.